dwbandss/LoveBot/Readme.md

 There are four systems running quietly in the background:

-**Daily greeting** — once per day when she opens the app, she gets a message.
+**Daily greeting** — once per day when he opens the app, he gets a message.
 If you've added private messages, one of those shows up first.

-**Thinking of you interval** — every 20 minutes, there's a 15% chance the app sends her a message on its own, without her doing anything.
+**Thinking of you interval** — every 20 minutes, there's a 15% chance the app sends his a message on its own, without hi  doing anything.
 If you've uploaded voice clips, there's also a chance it plays one of those instead.

 **Surprise engine** — separate from the interval, fires every 2–8 hours randomly.

-**Push notifications** — if she enables notifications in Settings, LoveBot will send a system notification to her phone occasionally.
+**Push notifications** — if he enables notifications in Settings, LoveBot will send a system notification to hiss phone occasionally.
 Tapping it opens the app and shows a message.

-None of these feel mechanical because the timing is randomised.
-She'll never know exactly when the next one is coming.
+None of these feel mechanical because the timing is randomised. he'll never know exactly when the next one is coming.

 ---

 ## The progression system

-The more she uses the app, the more it changes.
+The more he uses the app, the more it changes.
 These are real visual unlocks, not just celebration screens:

 | Taps | What unlocks |
 |------|-------------|